Mars: Moons

 The origin of the two satellites is not well understood.
 Their low albedo and carbonaceous chondrite composition have been regarded as similar to asteroids, supporting a capture theory.
 The unstable orbit of Phobos would seem to point toward a relatively recent capture.
 But both have circular orbits near the equator, which is unusual for captured objects, and the required capture dynamics are complex.
 Accretion early in the history of Mars is plausible, but would not account for a composition resembling asteroids rather than Mars itself, if that is confirmed.
 Mars may have yet-undiscovered moons, smaller than 50 to 100 m in diameter, and a dust ring is predicted to exist between Phobos and Deimos.

 A third possibility for their origin as satellites of Mars is the involvement of a third body or a type of impact disruption.
 More-recent lines of evidence for Phobos having a highly porous interior, and suggesting a composition containing mainly phyllosilicates and other minerals known from Mars, point toward an origin of Phobos from material ejected by an impact on Mars that reaccreted in Martian orbit, similar to the prevailing theory for the origin of Earth's satellite.
 Although the visible and near-infrared (VNIR) spectra of the moons of Mars resemble those of outer-belt asteroids, the thermal infrared spectra of Phobos are reported to be inconsistent with chondrites of any class.
 It is also possible that Phobos and Deimos were fragments of an older moon, formed by debris from a large impact on Mars, and then destroyed by a more recent impact upon the satellite.

+More recently, a study conducted by a team of researchers from multiple countries suggests that a lost moon, at least fifteen times the size of Phobos, may have existed in the past.
+By analyzing rocks which point to tidal processes on the planet, it is possible that these tides may have been regulated by a past moon.